uberchel/MediaInfo4PHP/ReadMe.md

 // Setting the Array type for subsequent calls MediaInfo::asObject(false);

 // Setting the Object type for subsequent calls MediaInfo::asObject();

 // The following calls will return True / False MediaInfo::isObject();

+// Checking for the existence of a method value return True / False
+// $value - method, example: size or streams audios.size | video.size
+// $index - array index in streams, optional parameter MediaInfo::Has($value, $index);

 // Print the name, return string echo MediaInfo::GetTitle();